nathanpotter17/emcc-wasm/README.md

 ## Get Started with Emscripten Compiler - emcc will output a.out.js & a.out.wasm, which can be run with Node.

-Emscripten is a compiler that allows you to compile multi-lingual code to WebAssembly by being tightly coupled with LLVM, Clang, Binaryen, and Closure Compiler.
+Emscripten is a compiler that allows you to compile multi-lingual code to WebAssembly Binary by being tightly coupled with LLVM, Clang, Binaryen, and Closure Compiler.

 For using EMCC in production, consider EMCC's compiler options and build flags, such as: